A Kansas City Chiefs father and son made history as first-round draft picks — just 2 decades apart

 Budde’s AFL draft class also included future Hall of Famers Buck Buchanan and Bobby Bell.

-In practice, Ed was taught by future Hall of Fame coaches Hank Stram, often referred to as “The Mentor,” and Bill Walsh, the Chiefs offensive line coach who went on to win three Super Bowls coaching the San Francisco 49ers.
+In practice, Ed was taught by future Hall of Fame coach Hank Stram, often referred to as “The Mentor,” and Bill Walsh, the Chiefs offensive line coach.

 “We had some good people,” Budde says, putting it mildly.